shrader/fav-artist-albums/README.md

 # Favorite artist albums app

-### This is a very simple app for displaying the albums of my 'favorite' artist.
+### This is an app for displaying the albums of my 'favorite' artist.

 The problem is I don't have just one favorite artist so there's a button to search for and switch to another artist when I change my mind.